Person looking at a graph on a computer screen

 Master the use of financial technology as you prepare for a career in the changing field of finance.

 FinTech is changing the way financial institutions provide services, and how individuals and firms use these services.
-This Master’s course explores the development of financial technology, its use in forensic analysis, and its application in digitalised business processes to help prepare you for your career in FinTech.
+This Master’s in financial technology explores the development of financial technology itself, its use in forensic analysis, and its application in digitalised business processes to help prepare you for your career in FinTech.

 On the course you'll explore fundamental principles and emerging trends in forensic technology and economics, develop your understanding of how financial markets work, and uncover key theories for our digital economy.
 You'll access our University Bloomberg suites, where you'll use industry-standard analytical tools and software throughout the course to build the skills you'll use in the workforce.